outtime1/netify.github.io/SSWK5.md

 ### SO4
 This week I collaborated with the class in order to help attack both the boxes that were attempted.
+This collaboration sped up the rate at which we were able to find the different parts required to further progress through the boxes

 ### SO5
 This week had challenged me to revise former parts of my portfolio in order for them to reach the standard that was required for this class.
 As such I had edited many di